 Labelling perks such as free coffee or fruit as wellbeing is not enough to address deeper problems.
 If an employee is exhausted from working until 10pm every night or is worried about being unable to pay their rent and travel to work, a free banana is poor consolation.

 Wellbeing at work is about more than physical health.
 Mental health matters equally.
 Our mental and physical health are intrinsically linked.
 You can look at it both ways; long term health conditions are proven to affect mental health.

-And problems such as work-related stress have a direct effect on our physical health – back pain, skin complaints and cardiovascular conditions can be linked back to stress.
+And problems such as work-related stress have a direct effect on our physical health – muscle tension, stomach issues, dizziness & cardiovascular conditions can be linked back to stress.